tatianex/flutter_udemy/understanding_ui_updates/README.md

 # flutter_udemy

 This repository contains one of the apps created during the Udemy course: *Flutter & Dart - The Complete Guide [2024 Edition]*.
-This app focuses on [insert app functionality], demonstrating key concepts in Flutter development, including state management, widget trees, and efficient UI updates.
+This app is a small and simple version of a to-do app, created to demonstrate key concepts in Flutter development, including state management, widget trees, and efficient UI updates.

 - [Udemy course: Flutter & Dart - The Complete Guide](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/?couponCode=ACCAGE0923)